 (I originally published this article on another site, but it’s relevance rings true for many!)

 Why am I bringing up this topic at this time?

 Well, actually, a close relative has a good friend who’s husband is trying to kick a meth addiction, and I’ve been drawn into the discussions.
 (Please note that when I refer to “she” or “spouse” when referring to the non-addict, I’m keeping the gender true to the example I’m portraying.
 Of course, this could easily be the husband who is supportive of a wife battling addictions, so feel free to mentally apply which gender best describes your own situation!)

 At this point it isn’t clear at all if he actually wishes to kick the habit, or if in country vernacular, “He’s just shining her on”, meaning he’s just telling her what he thinks she wants to hear in order not to lose his marriage (and his meal-ticket, since she pays all the bills).

 As anyone knows who has been through the emotional roller-coaster of being with someone who is an addict, (and I have with my first husband who was an alcoholic and a cocaine addict), the issues are very complex, and the more a person tries to ‘help’ someone, the more one can get drawn in.

 She had come to feel responsible for her husband’s sobriety and future well being.
 She feels a huge burden of loyalty, to him and to her marriage, and feels it’s her job to help him find the path to wellness.

-All very well and good, but as so often happens with addicts, he has manipulated her overtly and covertly so much over the years, that she bears the burden for what he is equally responsible for: from earning money to contribute to the household, to raising the children and on to his emotional health and sobriety.
+All very well and good, but as so often happens with addicts, he has manipulated her overtly and covertly so much over the years, that she has come to feel she bears the burden for what he is equally responsible for: from earning money to contribute to the household, to raising the children and on to his own responsibility for his emotional health and sobriety.

 Addicts are very much like controllers, because they slowly make people around them do what they want… through emotional manipulation.